kexiZeroing/FE-Learning-notes/knowledge/javascript/map and set.md

 - The keys of an Object are String and Symbol, whereas they can be any value for a Map, including functions, objects, and any primitive.
 - The keys in Map are ordered while keys added to object are not.
 Thus, when iterating over it, a Map object returns keys in order of insertion.
 - You can get the size of a Map easily with the size property, while the number of properties in an Object must be determined manually.
 - An Object has a prototype, so there are default keys that could collide with your keys.
-This can be bypassed by using Object.create(null), but this is seldom done.
+This can be bypassed by using `Object.create(null)`, but this is seldom done.

+> Traversing the keys of an object: Integer keys in ascending order (and strings like "1" that parse as ints); String keys in insertion order; Symbol keys in insertion order.

 ```javascript
 var myMap = new Map();